Hi, I’m Vix, an illustrator and interior architect and designer, in my quaint but creative corner of Ilkley, in the north of England.

 We relocated back to Yorkshire, and after several years in London at big design agencies, I realised that I was missing a creative outlet – my self employed interior design work involves lots of time on building sites and technical drawing packs.
 I will always have architecture running though my veins, but I want to draw creatively every day and have branched out from my original architectural illustrations, helped along with plenty of Make Art That Sells courses.

-When not out in the world people watching and sketching on location I can be found in my creative part of the studio I share with my husband, with a freshly brewed coffee, music on, and often surrounded by several sketchbooks and my fave maple syrup tin, now redundant of maple syrup and filled to the brim with pens and rulers.
+When not out in the world people watching and sketching on location I can be found in my creative part of the studio I share with my husband.
+Freshly brewed coffee in hand, music on, and often surrounded by several sketchbooks and my fave maple syrup tin, now redundant of maple syrup and filled to the brim with pens and rulers.

 To jump into my sketchbooks and process click here.